Marc Tardif: Early life

-Born in Granby, Quebec, Tardif played two seasons with the Montreal Junior Canadiens of the Quebec Major Junior Hockey League.
-The Montreal Canadiens - in the final year the National Hockey League team had the privilege to do so - invoked its right to select two French Canadian players first and second overall to pick Tardif in the first round, second overall, of the 1969 NHL Amateur Draft.
-Tardif spent most of the 1969–70 NHL season with the American Hockey League (AHL) Montreal Voyageurs, one of the leading scorers on a team studded with future NHL stars, including Jude Drouin, Guy Charron, Guy Lapointe and Pete Mahovlich.
-He made the Canadiens for good the following season, playing credibly for the eventual Stanley Cup champions.
-In 1972, Tardif scored 31 goals.
+Tardif played two seasons with the Montreal Junior Canadiens of the Quebec Major Junior Hockey League (1967-1969), winning the Memorial Cup in 1969 with Houle and Perreault on the team.
+The Montreal Canadiens, in the final year the National Hockey League team had the privilege to do so, invoked its right to select two French Canadian players first and second overall in the 1969 NHL Amateur Draft, with Tardif being selected second while Houle went first.
+Tardif spent most of the season with the American Hockey League (AHL) for the Montreal Voyageurs.
+He was one of the leading scorers on a team studded with future NHL stars, including Jude Drouin, Guy Charron, Guy Lapointe and Pete Mahovlich.